fence with flag 298 .

 As such, finance minister Pinhas Sapir more than 30 years ago warned that continued possession of the territories without annexation would create a second-class citizenry.
 He added that holding on to them, with or without annexation, would also threaten the state's Jewish majority.

 Gorenberg's book, with its colorful language and anecdotal style, is a good introduction to the history of a problem that continues to bedevil us today.
-He sets out facts that run counter to popular mythology by reducing prime minister Ariel Sharon, "the father of the settlement movement," to a minor player in the initial stages, and pointing instead at the Labor Party, prime ministers Levy Eshkol and Golda Meir along with Dayan, deputy prime minister Yigal Allon and Shimon Peres for cementing settlements into the Israeli landscape.
+He sets out facts that run counter to popular mythology by reducing former prime minister Ariel Sharon, "the father of the settlement movement," to a minor player in the initial stages, and pointing instead at the Labor Party, former prime ministers Levy Eshkol and Golda Meir along with Dayan, former deputy prime minister Yigal Allon and Shimon Peres for cementing settlements into the Israeli landscape.

 But his thesis, explicitly stated in the book's title, The Accidental Empire - that actions which now appear intentional were often "a series of accidents" - has the unintended consequence of letting the actors off the hook for decisions which brought the nation to its current territorial dilemma.